wifiknight45/lexicon_locksmith/README.md

 Use undo to correct mistakes
 Ensure G/Y/R are entered correctly

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 a) Inspired by the popular Wordle game by Josh Wardle.
-b) The word list used was curated from common English language dictionaries.
-c) A huge thank you to @darkermango (https://github.com/darkermango) for the sweet wordlist.
+b) A huge thank you to @darkermango (https://github.com/darkermango) for the sweet wordlist.
-d) Color scheme designed following WCAG accessibility guidelines
-e) Optimized for deutanopia based on colorblind accessibility research
+c) Optimized for deutanopia based on colorblind accessibility research

 Version: 3.0